 CIRM will disburse funds pursuant to a Notice of Award.
 Awardees may elect, upon completion of their award, to treat their award as a loan pursuant to CIRM's award conversion policy.
 (See CLIN Grants Administration Policy, Ch.
 IV(C).)
 If an awardee does not make this election, the award will be treated as a grant.
 Except for the first payment issued upon initiation of an award, payments will be disbursed upon completion of specific Operational Milestones.
 Costs resulting from a delay or failure to meet an Operational Milestone will be the sole responsibility of the recipient.
 Successful applicants will have thoughtfully accounted for foreseeable project risks and developed contingency plans that do not involve additional funding from CIRM (see "Contingency Plan" under application components).
-CIRM expects projects to advance rapidly and will not accept applications under this program that propose more than 18 months to file an IND/IDE with the FDA.
+CIRM expects projects under this program to advance rapidly through clinical development and will not accept applications under this PA that propose more than 60 months of funding.